vfarah-if/MockServerExercise/README.md

 2. Added quick **debugging** tools for vscode to make life easier for anyone wanting to play with this POC

+3. Added Nodemon for restarting project to speed up development

+4. Added [Jest](https://jestjs.io/docs/getting-started), Mocha is faster and more typical of a node project, but found Jest to be easier to use for most developers so keep it in my mix for simplicity

    ### Environment

    | Command          | Description                                                  |